skrvasilis/attendanceList/README.md

 ## A simple attendance
-To check who is here today and who is not
+To check who is here today and who is not.
+Useing locale torage to save the data and refresh the list everyday

 ## Available Scripts